sarahblay/rc-docs/docs/usingthercspaces/zoomforworkshops.md

 ## Co-host responsibilities (Presenter)
 Before workshop:
 1. Orient yourself to the Zoom features so you can seamlessly explain them to your attendees.
 If this is your first Zoom workshop, work with your teaching partner to actually try the features before the workshop.
-   a.
-For a quick overview, see <a href="https://ubc-library-rc.github.io/intro-api/online.html" target="_blank">https://ubc-library-rc.github.io/intro-api/online.html</a>.
+   1. For a quick overview, see <a href="https://ubc-library-rc.github.io/intro-api/online.html" target="_blank">https://ubc-library-rc.github.io/intro-api/online.html</a>.
-   b.
-See the Zoom guide for UBC students here:  <a href="https://keepteaching.ubc.ca/files/2020/04/zoom-student-guide.pdf" target="_blank">https://keepteaching.ubc.ca/files/2020/04/zoom-student-guide.pdf</a>
+   2. See the Zoom guide for UBC students here:  <a href="https://keepteaching.ubc.ca/files/2020/04/zoom-student-guide.pdf" target="_blank">https://keepteaching.ubc.ca/files/2020/04/zoom-student-guide.pdf</a>

 During the workshop:
 2. You are presenting / teaching the workshop / webinar content.